Overview

 Early Career PA Pathway

-The College of Idaho’s Early Career PA pathway is designed exclusively for new PAs who have graduated within the past two (2) years from an ARC-PA accredited program and are seeking the Doctor of Medical Science (DMSc) degree.
-With the grant of 12 credits of advanced standing for coursework and clinical practice experiences in a student’s PA program, the Early Career PA pathway’s curriculum involves 24 credit hours that are completed in 12 months.
+The College of Idaho’s Early Career PA pathway is designed exclusively for new PAs who have graduated within the past three (3) years from an ARC-PA accredited program and are seeking the Doctor of Medical Science (DMSc) degree.
+With the grant of 18 credits of advanced standing for coursework and clinical practice experiences in a student’s PA program, the Early Career PA pathway’s curriculum involves 18 credit hours that are completed in 9 months.

 Admission Requirements

-To be eligible for the Early Career PA pathway, individuals must meet the DMSc admission requirements (see Admission) and have graduated from an ARC-PA accredited PA program within two (2) years of starting their DMSc degree.
+To be eligible for the Early Career PA pathway, individuals must meet the DMSc admission requirements (see Admission) and have graduated from an ARC-PA accredited PA program within three (3) years of starting their DMSc degree.

 Curriculum